MEDBOUHIAMAL/Full-Stack-Internship-Home-Assignment/README.md

 # CSV Parser Backend
 ## Approach

+*The provided Spring Boot backend application employs a simple CSV parsing strategy using a BufferedReader to read and process CSV content without relying on external libraries.
+This approach ensures efficiency and simplicity in handling CSV data.*

 ### Employee Model
 The `Employee` class is a simple Java model representing the structure of an employee.
 It includes fields for the employee's ID, name, job title, and salary.
 The use of Lombok annotations (`@Getter`, `@Setter`, `@NoArgsConstructor`, `@AllArgsConstructor`, `@ToString`) helps reduce boilerplate code.